Hyena as a Pet, pet hyena, can you have a hyena as a pet, hyena as a pet in Africa, hyenas for pets, hyena for a pet,

 Owning exotic pets has become a trend in some parts of the world, and one of the most controversial animals people consider is the hyena as a pet.
 While these wild predators are intelligent and social, keeping them as pets is extremely challenging and, in most cases, impractical.
 In this article, we will explore whether you can have a hyena for a pet, the cost of owning one, and the legal and ethical considerations.

-Can You Have a Hyena as a Pet?
+Is it Legal to Own a Hyena as a Pet?

 Hyena as a Pet,